Neymar transfer news: PSG to take action as Barcelona & Real Madrid-linked Brazil star absent from pre-season training | Goal.com

 PSG vow to take action as Neymar fails to show up for pre-season training

-Paris Saint-Germain have vowed to take action after Neymar failed to report to pre-season training, the club have announced.
+Paris Saint-Germain have vowed to take action after Neymar failed to report to pre-season training, the club announced on Monday.

 The Ligue 1 champions said they had previously reached an agreement on where and when Neymar would report to training, and the Brazil star failed to arrive while not receiving authorisation for his absence.

-As a result the 27-year-old star, who missed the Copa America with Brazil due to an ankle injury suffered in a pre-tournament friendly against Qatar, faces a rebuke and possible disciplinary action from PSG, who, in a statement, "deplores this situation".
+As a result the 27-year-old star, who missed the Copa America with Brazil due to injury, faces a rebuke and possible disciplinary action from PSG, who, in a statement, "deplores this situation".

 "Paris Saint-Germain found that the player Neymar Jr did not show up at the agreed time and place, without having been authorized by the Club in advance.